lofidevops/simplenlp/README.md

   http://localhost:8080/admin/ and log in with the superuser credentials created above.

-* To parse documents, visit the admin site and create a document with the same name as a text file in the MEDIA folder.
+* To upload documents, visit the admin site and create a document entry with the same name as a text file in the MEDIA folder.
 For example, `doc1` for `doc1.txt`